Senator FRED H. MADDEN, JR.

 CURRENT VERSION OF TEXT

-An Act concerning the retention of video footage from school surveillance systems and supplementing chapter 41 of Title 18A of the New Jersey Statutes.
+An Act concerning school bus safety and supplementing chapter 3B of Title 39 of the Revised Statutes.

 Be It Enacted by the Senate and General Assembly of the State of New Jersey: